hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 ### Acknowledgements

-I would like to thank my [Torsten](http://torsten.io) for working with me on the database stuff and helping me write this blog post.
+I would like to thank [Torsten](http://torsten.io) for working with me on the database stuff and helping me write this blog post.

 ### Sources